tobsirl/complete-intro-containers/README.md

 `host` network is the host computer.

 `null` driver is one that you'd use if you wanted to use some other provider or if you wanted to do it manually yourself.

+## Docker Compose

+Docker Compose allows us the ability to coordinate multiple containers and do so with one YAML file.

+This is great if you're developing a Node.js app and it requires a database, caching, or even if you have two+ separate apps in two+ separate containers that depend on each other or all the above!
+Docker Compose makes it really simple to define the relationship between these containers and get them all running with one `docker-compose up`.